 Dr. Doni discusses why eating too much, too late can make it hard to sleep (it’s all about blood sugar).
 She offers some simple tips to help you take control.

-In this series of articles about sleep, I will continue to examine each of these reasons in more depth and give tips on how you can address them.
-This week, we’ll focus on blood sugar and how eating too much of the wrong things can pull us into a vicious cycle of over-eating and blood sugar fluctuations that can have a serious impact on our ability to sleep.
+In the introduction to this series of articles I gave an overview of 12 things that can disrupt our sleep.
+This week, we’ll focus on blood sugar – and how eating too much of the wrong things can pull us into a vicious cycle of over-eating and blood sugar fluctuations that can have a serious impact on our ability to sleep.

 Did you notice that you felt sleepy after your Thanksgiving meal last week?
 This lull in energy is often attributed to tryptophan, an essential amino acid found in turkey meat that is known to make us feel sleepy.
 However that sleepiness is also due to a rise in your blood sugar levels as the carbs from your meal make their way into your blood stream.